iron-software/IronWord.Examples/quickstart/README.md

 ## IronWord: Word Document Library for .NET

 **IronWord** is a Word document library crafted by Iron Software.
-It specializes in offering robust tools for manipulating Word documents within .NET applications.
+It specializes in offering tools for manipulating Word documents within .NET applications.

 - Load, edit, and save Word and Docx files.
 - `PageSetup`: Adjust paper size, orientation, margins, and background color.